Sean Schemmel: Career

 In addition to his voice acting career, Schemmel was also an ADR Director and scriptwriter for NYAV Post, where he had directed and adapted for English dubs of several Japanese anime series.
 In the field of narration, he has won two awards for his audiobook recordings.

 Personal life

-In 1993, Schemmel married Melissa Cox.
-The couple got separated in 1998.
-He married actress Melodee Lenz the same year.
-They divorced after three years of being together in 2001.
+Schemmel was married to Melissa Cox, from 1993 to 1998.
+He married actress Melodee Lenz in 1998.
+The marriage ended nearly three years later.
+In a 2018 interview, Schemmel mentioned that he is on the autism spectrum.